 1. Cornish Pasty.
 There is nothing more quintessentially Cornish than the humble pasty.
 Pasties represent a huge part of Cornish heritage and date back hundreds of years to when Cornwall was at its mining prime.
 They were consumed by miners who would grasp their pasties by the crimped ‘handle’ before tossing the remnants down the mine to bring good luck.
 The much-coveted pasty has EU protected status, meaning it’s against the law to pass something off as a ‘Cornish pasty’ if it has not been made to traditional specifications, within Cornish borders.
 Pasties are traditionally made with steak, potato, swede and seasoned with pepper.
 These days you can also get pasties in an array of flavours and variations, including curry pasties, sweet pasties, vegan pasties, you name it.
 There’s a pasty for everyone!

 2. Cornish ice cream.
-Cornwall has a prominent dairy industry due to its abundance of rolling green countryside, which is perfect for grazing cattle.
+Cornwall has a prominent dairy industry due to its abundance of rolling green fields.
 One of the best-loved dairy products that Cornwall produces is ice cream.
 Some of the popular Cornish ice cream companies include Roskillys, Kelly’s and Callestick Farm.